jonico/postman-local-file-access/README.md

 - File operations (read, create, update, delete)
 - Directory operations (list, create, delete)
 - Example requests with proper headers and body formats
+- Examples of how to use the reusable library in post-request scripts

 ## API Documentation